dfinnis/Corewar/README.md

 Our champion (the_best_player_around_the_whole_universe) beat Zork, great!

-## Virtual Machine
+## Gameplay

-Champions are loaded into the circular virtual memory battle arena.
 The game ends when *cycle_to_die* reaches 0, or when all processes are dead.
 The last to have been reported alive wins.

 Some strategies:
 * Aim to execute *live* last.
 * *fork* to create more processes who work for you.
 * Overwrite enemy bytecode, evicerating or enslaving them.

+## Virtual Machine

+Champions battle to the death in the circular virtual memory arena.

 ### Flags